mrkkrp/mrkkrp.github.io/posts/the-identicon-package.md

 …and returns a `PixelRGB8`.
 Note how abstract a layer actually is.
 It's like vector graphics, it doesn't care about width and height, you can render it in any size.
-This actually means that once you have a `Layer`, you can write combinators that transform it in various ways and the whole thing is very composable as we will see shortly.
+This means that once you have a `Layer`, you can write combinators that transform it in various ways and the whole thing is very composable as we will see shortly.